 Finally, lean muscle plays an important role in the aging process.
 With advancing age we experience a loss of exercise capacity.
 This is due to first, to a decline in skeletal muscle mass and strength during aging and then a decrease in maximal oxygen uptake mainly due to a drop in maximal heart rate, according to Henning Wackerhage, PhD, a Senior Lecturer in Molecular Exercise Physiology at the University of Aberdeen.

 Fat is found in the body in the form of triglycerides and stored in fat cells which are called adipocytes.
 According to Coyle, about 50,000 to 60,000 calories of energy are stored in fat cells throughout the body.
 Fat can also be stored within skeletal muscle cells.

 Fat accumulated in the lower body is subcutaneous.
 While fat in the abdominal area is largely visceral.
 Where fat ends up on your body is influenced by several factors, including hormones and heredity.

 The photo below shows equivalent amounts of fat and muscle.
 Lean muscle, however, is more dense and takes up one-third less space compared to fat.
 Five pounds of muscle and fat may in fact weigh the same but that is where the similarities end.

-One thing is for certain, we typically want more lean muscle and less body fat.
+One thing is for certain, everyone wants more lean muscle and less body fat.
 Regular strength training is a much needed critical component for everything from health to activities of daily living.
 Check out some of the many great strength training routines found on Jefit, like the FitBody Plan.
 Stay strong with Jefit.